-Domestic Tax Amnesty (IRS Programs Can Reduce Fines & Penalties)
+Domestic Tax Amnesty & the IRS

 While many of the cases we handle are foreign & international voluntary disclosure cases, many of our cases also combine both domestic and foreign cases — or are domestic based voluntary disclosure cases.